Project Configuration (cfg File)

 - Closes the dialog box.

-- If the configuration file has be edited or used by a project (excludes projects opened via COM automation), the latest file access date and time will be added to the Last Access Column.
-This feature is implemented in Build139.29513.
+- If the configuration file has be edited or used by a project (excludes projects opened via COM automation), the latest file access date and time will be added to the Last Accessed Column.
+This feature is available from Build 139.29513.

 The following videos show different aspects of the Configuration file: